microsoft/verona/docs/foreign_code.md

 This includes two attributes that tell the compiler the format of the library (native code) and how to parse the header (which, in this example, would have to be something provided by the user that included the desired headers).
 Once C++ module support is more widespread, module imports can take the place of header inclusions.

-This instructs the compiler to take the C++ namespace structure and inject each namespace as a class within the LLVM class and all C++ classes as nested classes.
+This instructs the compiler to expose the C++ namespace and class structure the `LLVM` Verona class.
+C++ namespaces and classes will appear as nested classes within the Verona `LLVM` class.
+For example, `LLVM.llvm.SmallVector[LLVM.int, 12]` corresponds to `llvm::SmallVector<int, 12>`.

 Instantiating this class would require the user to specify a sandboxing policy, for example (again, straw-man syntax):